With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 “What Kind of Ongoing Costs Can I Expect Once I Purchase My Air Conditioner?”

 Once you’ve made the initial investment of purchasing a new, high-efficiency air conditioner you should set aside room in your budget for occasional maintenance.
 Most Canadians can expect to pay less than $100/year on average for maintenance and repairs + electricity usage to operate their central air conditioner.
+In addition, you’ll obviously have to consider the added electricity costs which we examine in the next section.

 “What is the yearly cost of owning an air conditioner?”

 Apart from the initial purchase cost, most Canadians can expect to spend $300 – $1000+ per year to operate a central air conditioner, including maintenance and electricity bill costs.
+Most homes will probably be in the low to middle end of that range, with the largest homes tending to be at the higher end.

 Factors Affecting Electricity Usage and A/C Operating Costs